 Age-related macular degeneration

-The macula is the central part of the retina that is involved in central sharp vision.
-Age-related macular degeneration (AMD) is one of the leading causes of irreversible visual loss in individuals over the age of 60.
+The macula is the central portion of the retina responsible for clarity and sharpness of vision.
+The macula may degenerate as one gets older; age-related macular degeneration (AMD) is one of the primary causes of irreversible sight loss in those over the age of 60.

 AMD can be broadly classified as:

 1 / Non-exudative or Dry AMD

 This is the most common type of AMD, making up 90% of cases.
 In such cases, the nerve function deteriorates slowly and gradually.

 This accounts for 10% of AMD cases and can result in irreversible vision loss.
 In certain cases, good vision might be gone in a matter of days.
 It is caused by the formation of aberrant leaky veins or a membrane beneath the retinal layer.
 These aberrant arteries have the potential to bleed or leak liquids, proteins, or lipids.
 This can result in retinal layer separation and loss of vision.
 Scarring over the macula may result in the latter stages.